kgrid/kgrid-site/docs/tutorial/openapi/overview.md

 ```

 ### Servers
 The servers section specifies the API server and base URL. for KO Services we use the [Archival Resource Key](https://en.wikipedia.org/wiki/Archival_Resource_Key) (ark id) which is name/naan/implementation.
+Using the ark id ensures the paths are unique.
 ```yaml

 ...